KuoHaoZeng/cartpole_model_based_control/README.md

 python main.py --config configs/dm_state.yaml
 ```

-**Note**: the default model is dropout LSTM with dropout rate = 0.05.
+The default model is dropout LSTM with dropout rate = 0.05.
 You can change them in the config file:

 ```
 model: